-Nevertheless, it’s important gain an understanding of CTR to gain a foundation of understanding.
+Nevertheless, it’s important to understand how CTR is actually used.
+This knowledge provides a foundation of understanding.
 Once you have a foundation of understanding, you will be less likely to be fooled by baseless speculation about click-through rates and it’s role in ranking webpages.

 Here’s what the research paper states:

 “The goal of this paper is to develop a method that utilizes clickthrough data for training, namely the query-log of the search engine in connection with the log of links the users clicked on in the presented ranking.

 …The key insight is that such clickthrough data can provide training data in the form of relative preferences.”